-- Listed as contraceptive unless they are prescribed to treat a medical condition such as skin disorder or a hormonal condition (To prove that the contraceptive is used to treat a medical condition, you will need to provide a letter from the prescribing doctor that states the contraceptive is being used to treat a medical condition, and that medical condition must be listed in MIMS as a condition that the drug is used to treat).
+Listed as contraceptive, unless prescribed to treat a medical condition such as a skin disorder or a hormonal condition (you'll need to provide a letter from the prescribing doctor stating the contraceptive is being used to treat a medical condition, and that medical condition must be listed in MIMS as a condition that the drug is used to treat).

 How do I make a claim?

-To make a claim, scan or take a photo of your receipt from the pharmacy, (make sure it’s nice and clear and doesn’t cut off any details) and submit it online or using the nib App.
+To make a claim, scan or take a photo of your receipt from the pharmacy, making sure it's clear and doesn’t cut off any details, and submit it online or in the nib App.
 Receipts from your local grocery store can’t be used to make a claim.

 Your receipt must include: